gkrizek/beam/README.md

 For Sentry servers, the only other time it communicate with the commander server is if it posts an event to it, such as a voting alert, ddos attach, etc.

-For Validator servers,... figure out what to do about validators
+For Validator servers,... figure out what to do about validators, but they will have some sort of health check running on them.
+If the checks fail, we trigger beam to start the next secondary validator.
+This means that the validator beam programs will need to check into the commander function every X seconds to see if there is something to do.

 Nodes know about each other by making a request directly to one another with the gaiad RPC endpoints.
 Commander is also always updating the template gaiad config so it's recent.
 # How do nodes know the ips of the others? should I keep an updated list of them on the server in the node.toml file?
 Should I just make a lambda call to request them?

+# Unknowns

+- Validator Health Checks
+- How to do alerting.
+In lambda?
+On server?
+What service?

+'''
+first check how many unbonded steaks you have... with `gaiacli account <your_cosmosaccaddr...>`

+then delegate to yourself with...

+gaiacli stake delegate --amount=10steak  --address-delegator=<your_cosmosaccaddr...>  --address-validator=<your_cosmosaccaddr...> --from=<your_monikor>  --chain-id=gaia-8001 --gas=20000000 --async=true
+'''
 ```